-We bought a Barndominium!
-A barndominium in East Tennessee on seven acres with lovely mountain views and some peace and quiet.
-Ever wonder, “what on earth is a barndominium?”
-I’m here to give you all the facts about them as we’ve recently purchased and discovered what they are all about!
+We are the proud owners of a Barndominium!
+I’m here to give you all the facts about what a barndominium is, purchased and discovered what they are all about!

 When I knew we were moving to a literal dream property in Tennessee my head began to spin.
 The property has land mountain views, a house, a barndominium, two story workshop and a woodshed.
 I have a serious thing for the country living and even though I am technically a city girl I’ve always wanted and dreamed of country life.
 Now is our time!

 Our property has a house, which is pretty standard right?
 And it has this amazing barn house with two bedrooms, two baths, an amazing kitchen, laundry room and vaulted stone fireplace.
 It’s pretty spectacular!
 I wasn’t sure what to call the barn.
 It was a barn and a house so BARN + HOUSE = Barn House.
 Right?

 I soon learned that these “barn houses” have a name.
 They are called Barndominiums or Barndos.
 Like a condominium but in the shape and style of a barn I guess.
 To me, calling it a barn house made more sense but Barndominium is the term around town so I’m now calling it that so I am in vogue!
 Ha!

 I knew barn style homes were popping up around the country but I did not give them much thought since we lived in outside the Nation’s Capitol.
 When someone said we were buying a “barndominium” I was like…what?
 I have to admit I hadn’t really heard the term or if I had never paid attention to it.
 After touring our potential property I began to do some research on these “barn houses.”